Actress Romy Schneider honored with Google Doodle on her 82nd birthday | DW | 23.09.2020

 The German-French movie star passed away in the 1980s, but her memory lives on — now in the form of a Google illustration.
 There's much to celebrate about the late star.

 A darling of European cinema from the 1950s until the 80s, there are few film fans in Europe who haven't heard of Schneider.
-Starring in more than 60 feature films and winning awards in Germany and France, now the actress has been accorded a Google doodle illustration in honor of her would-be 82nd birthday, having passed away in 1982 in Paris aged 43.
-The immortalized Schneider can be found for the entire September 23 on Google's homepage.
+Starring in more than 60 feature films and winning awards in Germany and France, now the actress has been accorded a Google Doodle illustration in honor of her would-be 82nd birthday, having passed away in 1982 in Paris aged 43.
+The immortalized Schneider can be found for the entire September 23 on Google's homepage logo.

 Google Doodles are illustrations made around the company's homepage logo to celebrate the lives of famous artists, pioneers and scientists, as well as holidays and anniversaries.
 A team of illustrators has created more than 4,000 doodles for Google, the subjects of which are determined in brainstorming sessions.